krevlinmen/AutoTypeSetter/README.md

 AutoTypeSetter is a script that automatically creates/modifies .psd files, inserting pages and text baloons, making the repetitive copy/pasting easier to do.

-# Warning!
-This script currently only works on Photoshop 2020 edition!

 # Results

 Image Input: (written in portuguese)